 Remove from Epoxy Resin Mold

-After the resin ocean wave art cured for 48 hours, I removed the epoxy mold successfully.
+After the resin beach art cured for 48 hours, I removed the epoxy mold without issue.

 Obviously, this part of resin beach art projects causes me to feel anxious.